Overcoming Common Flaws in the Evaluation of Selective Classification Systems: Empirical Study

 \textbf{The shortcomings of AURC affect CSF comparison across datasets and distribution shifts}.
 The method rankings for all datasets and distribution shifts, based on the original test datasets, are shown in Table~\ref{tab:ranking-changes}, which also includes results for equal hyperparameters for \AURC and \AUGRC.
-The substantial differences in method rankings across CSFs and datasets underline the relevance of \AUGRC for SC evaluation.
+Results for the bootstrap-based method ranking analysis for distribution shifts are displayed in Figure~\ref{fig:ranking-changes-bootstrap-shifts}.
+The substantial differences in method rankings across all datasets and distribution shifts underline the relevance of \AUGRC for SC evaluation.
 The complete \AUGRC results on the \textit{FD-Shifts} benchmark are shown in Table~\ref{tab:resultsAUGRC}.

 In few cases, as shown in Figure~\ref{fig:ranking-changes-bootstrap}, we observe that a CSF A is ranked worse than a neighboring CSF B even though CSF A's ranks are significantly superior to those of CSF B based on the Wilcoxon statistic over the bootstrap samples.
 This discrepancy can occur if the rank variability in CSF A is larger than in CSF B. While this does not affect our conclusions regarding the relevance of the \AUGRC, it indicates that selecting a single best CSF for application based solely on method rankings should be approached with caution.
 We recommend closer inspection of the individual CSF performance in such cases, although this is not the focus of our study.